kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ### Screenshots

 Wherever possible, present screenshots as simplified user interfaces (SUI).
-Basically, this means to blur out all UI elements that aren't essential for the task at hand.
+Basically, this means blurring out all UI elements that aren't essential for the task at hand.

 For more information, see:
 • <https://www.techsmith.com/blog/simplified-user-interface/>